 Keep reading to learn more about divorce from bed and board and what you need to know.

-Understanding Divorce from Bed and Board
+Understanding Divorce From Bed & Board

 The term “divorce from bed and board” is a legal term Virginia uses for a largely temporary divorce procedure used only in cases of cruelty, fear of bodily harm, desertion or abandonment.